-UCR's procedure and instructions for building evacuation are published on its Emergency Management website at Emergency Preparedness | Office of Emergency Management (ucr.edu).
-Immediate Actions:
+UCR's procedure and instructions for building evacuation are published on the Office of Emergency Management website at Emergency Preparedness.
+Immediate Actions include:

-- Quickly leave the building when the fire alarm sounds or evacuation is initiated by emergency personnel - If working with high heat, open flame or a hazardous experiment or procedure, complete safety shutdown procedures if it is safe to do so, and then evacuate the building quickly - Take personal items or other important materials with you if it is safe to do so.
-You may not be returning for some time - Close doors as you leave - Stay to the right of hallways and stairs; do not use elevators - Assist the mobility impaired if they request help - Avoid any smoke-filled area if possible; if you are in a smoke-filled area, stay low to the floor and crawl under the smoke to an exit - Follow evacuation routes directly to building's Emergency Assembly Area (EAA) - Notify emergency staff at the Emergency Assembly Area that you have evacuated safely.
+- Quickly leave the building when the fire alarm sounds or evacuation is initiated by emergency personnel. - If working with high heat, open flame or a hazardous experiment or procedure, complete safety shutdown procedures if it is safe to do so, and then evacuate the building quickly. - Take personal items or other important materials with you if it is safe to do so.
+You may not be returning for some time. - Close doors as you leave. - Stay to the right of hallways and stairs; do not use elevators. - Assist the mobility impaired if they request help. - Avoid any smoke-filled area if possible; if you are in a smoke-filled area, stay low to the floor and crawl under the smoke to an exit. - Follow evacuation routes directly to building's Emergency Assembly Area (EAA). - Notify emergency staff at the Emergency Assembly Area that you have evacuated safely.